bbc/newslabs-docs/docs/Juicer.md

 * `published_before`: fetch articles published before `published_before`.
 The date format is `yyyy-mm-yy`.
 * `recent_first`: Specify 'yes' to sort results by date (with most recent first) instead of by relevance to keywords.

 All parameters are optional.
-If omitted, the endpoint will return the latest articles.
+If parameters are omitted, the endpoint will just return the latest articles.

 #### Example Request